Hitachi Systems case study

 Expert carbon and biomass analysis based on gross productivity dynamics indicators, land use changes and forest productivity models since 2001

-The data was made available to HITACHI through an API and used to create dashboards for land managers from the local authority.
+The data is being made available to Hitachi Systems through an API and is used to create dashboards for land & forestry managers from the local authority.

-Everimpact advanced monitoring platform has allowed Hitachi and their clients to accurately assess several factors impacting the forest health and sequestration capacity so as to take mitigating actions;
+Everimpact's advanced monitoring platform and forestry expertise has empowered Hitachi Systems and their clients to accurately assess the carbon stock, identify several factors impacting the forest health and sequestration capacity.

 The forest is losing diversity